top of page

 Call Script (leaving a message works too!)

 Hi, my name is [Your Name] and I'm a New Yorker.
-I am outraged that Assembly Leadership refused to bring A10561 to a vote in the final hours of session and urge you to call our Assemblymembers back to FINALLY close the dangerous loophole stripping NY's stillbirth moms of their promised paid leave.
+I am outraged that Assembly Leadership refused to bring A10561 to a vote in the final hours of session to reform Temporary Disability and close the dangerous loophole stripping NY's stillbirth moms of their promised paid leave.

-We cannot wait another year.
 We need to act before a NY mother loses her life.
-We are counting on you to come back into session for all of us and pass A10561.
+We are counting on you to work with Governor Hochul and Senate leadership to pass A10561 in this year's budget.
 We will remember in the next election.
 Thank you.

 -----